spalmurray/spalmurray/README.md

 ### Hey!

-My name is Spencer and I'm a CS student!
+My name is Spencer and I'm a Computer Science student at the University of Toronto!
 Here's a bit about what's going on with me:

 - 🔭 I’m currently working on getting Newt available online and also on making my card-centering tool a web front end using Flask.